nodejs/node-eps/002-es6-modules.md

 packages, some people may prefer to exclude main entirely in the case of using `./index` as that is still in the node module search algorithm.

+### `this` in ES modules

+Unlike CJS, ES modules will have a `this` value set to the global scope.
+This is a breaking change, CJS modules have a this value set to their `module` binding.

 ### ES consuming CommonJS

 #### default imports